Skip to Content

 Colorations Liquid Watercolors to make Frozen Ice Gems Outdoor Winter Art

-If you prefer, you can also use regular liquid food coloring or the paste or gel food coloring to color your water balloons.
-If you use the paste food coloring, mix it in a measuring cup and then pour the coloring into the balloon before you fill it with water.
+You can also use regular liquid, paste, or gel food coloring to color your water balloons.
+If you use the paste food coloring, mix it in a measuring cup and then pour it into the balloon before filling it with water.

 you can also use food coloring to make Frozen Ice Gems Outdoor Winter Art

-Then stretch the balloon over your faucet.
-I couldn’t believe this balloon fit around my large faucet but it worked very well.
-If yours don’t fit your kitchen faucet, try the bathroom faucet as those are usually not as large.
+Then, stretch the balloon over your faucet.
+I couldn’t believe this balloon fit around my large faucet, but it worked well.
+If yours doesn’t fit your kitchen faucet, try the bathroom faucet, which is usually not as large.

 filling the balloons with water to make Frozen Ice Gems Outdoor Winter Art

-Make sure the balloon is tight and hold on to the top while you fill it to prevent the balloon from popping off.
+Make sure the balloon is tight and hold on to the top while you fill it to prevent it from popping off.

 hold the balloon tight as you fill it with water to make Frozen Ice Gems Outdoor Winter Art